 Eat a bigger and more carb heavy breakfast than usual.

 I typically eat half a bagel and a banana for breakfast, but before a long run I like to eat a full bagel.
 I forgot to eat the full bagel before heading out for a long run and definitely noticed it a few miles in.
 I was getting hungry and already feeling tired.
 Your body needs those carbs to run!
 Make sure you give yourself at least half an hour to digest that breakfast before starting your run though.

-7. With that in mind – eat before you get hungry on your long run!
+With that in mind – eat before you get hungry during your long run!

 I love starting my runs by reminding myself that 18 miles is 18 miles, no matter how slow or fast I get it done.
 Walking 18 miles is still the same distance as running 18 miles, and this really helps take the pressure off.
 When my body is breaking down and I’m falling apart, I let myself walk for a little while to regroup.
 I also avoid looking at my watch during long runs and focus on how I’m feeling in order to set the pace.